esbmc/esbmc/BUILDING.md

 ## Preparing Clang

-Here you have a choice: either build against the standard LLVM/Clang as distributed by the developers or the distribution, or to use a CHERI-enabled LLVM/Clang toolchain for ESBMC's frontend in case you want to verify CHERI-C programs as well.
+Here, you have a choice: either build against the standard LLVM/Clang as distributed by the developers or the distribution, or to use a CHERI-enabled LLVM/Clang toolchain for ESBMC's frontend in case you want to verify CHERI-C programs as well.
 Note that the CHERI-support in ESBMC is experimental and